Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Discussion

 \subsection{The impact of uncertainties on our results as estimated from simulations}

-Currently, the \Euclid\ data products present large uncertainties.
-Specifically, there are significant uncertainties in the stellar mass and SFR estimates from \texttt{NNPZ}, and also in the photo-$z$s from \texttt{Phosphoros}.
+{Despite the improvements in redshift and physical property estimation brought by utilising the \citetalias{Q1-SP031} catalogue, the \Euclid\ data products still present uncertainties.} Specifically, there are significant uncertainties in the redshift, stellar mass, and SFR estimates from \texttt{NNPZ}.
 Here, we examine the impact of those uncertainties on our results by using simulations.
-For this, we use a lightcone from the Galaxy Evolution and Assembly semi-analytic model \citep[GAEA,][]{DeLucia2007,Hirschmann2016,Xie2017,DeLucia2024}.

-This model originally aimed to study the evolution of brightest cluster galaxies (BCGs), uncovering the hierarchical nature of these objects.
+For this, we used a lightcone from the Galaxy Evolution and Assembly semi-analytic model \citep[GAEA,][]{DeLucia2007,Hirschmann2016,Xie2017,DeLucia2024}.
+This model originally aimed to study the evolution of the brightest cluster galaxies (BCGs), uncovering the hierarchical nature of these objects.
 Since the original formulation of \citet{DeLucia2007}, there have been several additions, including improved treatment of stellar feedback, an updated AGN feedback model, and treatment of satellite galaxies \citep{Hirschmann2016,Fontanot2020,Xie2020,DeLucia2024}.
 In this model, galaxies are assigned an instantaneous sSFR, and are then quenched according to a threshold in sSFR, such that $\text{sSFR}<0.3\, t_{\text{H},z}^{-1}$.
-Note that this is the same way we select passive galaxies in this work.
-We select the same sample of galaxies, using the same redshift, stellar mass, and magnitude constraints.
+Note that this is the same way that we selected passive galaxies in this work.
+We selected the same sample of galaxies, using the same redshift, stellar mass, and magnitude constraints.